becarpenter/animaIPJ/IPJautonomic.md

 Terminology
 -----------

-Dictionaries differentiate between the terms *automatic, autonomous* and *autonomic*:
+Dictionaries differentiate between the terms *automatic, autonomous* and *autonomic:*

 *Automatic:* as if done by a machine.